 The SCSC is a service center to prepare specimens, including the following

-- plunge freezing or high-pressure freezing of specimens;
+- plunge freezing and high-pressure freezing of specimens

-- cryoFIB-milling of thick specimens adhered on an electron microscopy (EM) grid; and
+- cryoFIB-milling of thick specimens adhered on an electron microscopy (EM) grid

 The samples are sent by users to SCSC following standard protocols.
-In order to evaluate the quality of the samples being prepared at SCSC, users will be able to access either a cryo-electron microscope, which will ensure that the samples are ready for tomographic data collection at the cryoET service center hub.
+In order to evaluate the quality of the samples being prepared at SCSC, users will be able to access a cryo-TEM, which will ensure that the samples are ready for tomographic data collection at the cryoET service center hub.